kb-project/identify-service/README_ENG.md

 **STEP 2.
 GET Photo from user**

-Using the application, user can take their photo several times and send it to the server which is processing the photo.
+Using the application, users can take photo several times and send them to a server that processes photos.
-In this stage, we make a personal ID for user to save several photos from user and use it later when we verify whether the person is the same person in Id card or not.
+This step creates personal ID.
+It can be used for save several photos and verify user.
-To implement this, server make PersonalID and save photos to Blob url and send those information to Azure Queue Storage.
+To implement this,  the server creates a Personal ID and stores photos in the Blob storage and sends the information to Azure Queue Storage.
 It will be processed by Azure Functions.

 [IdnetifyWeb - Controllers/PersonGroupsController]
 ```